Fang-Haoshu/Halpe-FullBody/cocoapi/README.md

 To install:

--For Python, run "make" under coco/PythonAPI
+- For Python, run "make" under coco/PythonAPI